Dollar bolstered by Fed minutes, sterling remains under pressure

 Interest rate futures are now pricing in an 83 percent likelihood that the Fed raises rates in December, according to the CME Group’s FedWatch Tool, the fourth hike this year.
 Two more increases are likely next year.

-The dollar index .DXY, which measures its value against six major peers, traded at 95.664, up 0.1 percent on Thursday.
+The dollar index, which measures its value against six major peers, traded at 95.664, up 0.1 percent on Thursday.

 “The dollar is being bid as there is follow through support post the release of the FOMC minutes,” said Ray Attrill, head of currency strategy at NAB.